Gretna honors John Rhodes for 50 years as voice of Dragons' sporting events

 “Looked like kind of fun, so I asked if I could and I’ve been doing it ever since," Rhodes said.

-During that time he kept his duties for boys basketball, then it flipped for a couple years when he served as Tim Hoffman’s assistant coach in boys basketball and did the book and the mike for the girls games.
+During that time he kept his duties for boys basketball, then it flipped for a couple of years when he served as Tim Hoffman’s assistant in boys basketball and did the book and the mic for the girls games.

 It was a Senior Night one year for the boys team when Rhodes had a moment worthy of a blooper reel.

 He was announcing a player and his parents when he swallowed his chaw of chewing tobacco.
-And his voice went up an octave, maybe higher.
+His voice went up an octave, maybe higher.

 The tears were flowing from the ingested chaw.
 Joe Marek, Gretna’s longtime track coach, was the timer.